 The “First-Year Law Students’ Examination” is the examination required by statute and by the Rules Regulating Admission to Practice Law in California.

-“Inspection” means an on-site visit to a law school by an individual or a team appointed by the Committee in accordance with these rules.
+“Inspection” means an on-site visit to a law school by an individual or a team appointed by the Senior Director, Admissions in accordance with these rules.

 A “major change” is one of the changes specified in rule 4.246, Major changes.

 A “professional law degree” is the LL.B.
-(Bachelor of Laws), M.L.S.
-(Master of Legal Studies), J.D.
-(Juris Doctor), LL.M.
-(Master of Laws), or other post-graduate degree authorized by the Committee.
+(Bachelor of Laws), or the J.D.
+(Juris Doctor).
+An LL.M.
+(Master of Laws), a M.L.S.
+(Master of Legal Studies) or other post-graduate degree do not qualify a recipient to take the California Bar Examination but, with the acquiescence of the Committee, may be offered by a registered law school.
 The J.D. degree may be granted only upon completion of a law program that qualifies a student to take the California Bar Examination.

-A “registered law school” is an unaccredited California law school that meets the requirements of these rules and that has been registered by the Committee.
+A “registered law school” is a California law school that meets the requirements of these rules and that has been registered by the Committee, but is not accredited by the Committee.
+Registered law schools must provide the number of hours of instruction to their students as required by Business and Professions Code Section 6060.

-“Senior Executive” means “Senior Executive, Admissions” or that person’s designee.
+“Senior Director” means “Senior Director, Admissions” or that person’s designee.

-An “unaccredited law school” is a correspondence, distance-learning, or fixed-facility law school operating in California that is not accredited by the Committee.

-A “correspondence law school” is a law school that conducts instruction principally by correspondence.
-A correspondence law school must require at least 864 hours of preparation and study per year for four years.

-A “distance-learning law school” is a law school that conducts instruction and provides interactive classes principally by technological means.
-A distance-learning law school must require at least 864 hours of preparation and study per year for four years.
+(J) A “provisionally accredited law school” is a law school that is pursuing accreditation and has been recognized by the Committee as being in substantial compliance with applicable law and Accredited Law School Rules.

-A “fixed-facility law school” is a law school that conducts its instruction principally in physical classroom facilities.
-A fixed-facility law school must require classroom attendance of its students for a minimum of 270 hours a year for four years.

 Rule 4.205 Lists of law schools

-The Committee maintains lists of law schools operating in California: those accredited by the Committee, those registered as unaccredited by the Committee, and those approved by the American Bar Association.
+The Committee maintains lists of law schools operating in California: those accredited by the Committee, those registered by the Committee, and those approved by the American Bar Association.
 The lists are available on the State Bar Web site and upon request.

 Rule 4.206 Student complaints

-The Committee does not intervene in disputes between a student and a law school.
+The Committee does not intervene in disputes between a student and a registered law school.
 It retains complaints about a law school submitted by students and considers those complaints in assessing the law school’s compliance with these rules.

 Rule 4.207 Public information